Got a question?

 Can parents watch or have a cup of tea?

-We encourage parents to watch the group enjoying their party (but not interfere as the instructors we use are very experienced in handling groups of all ages).
+For over 8s adults do not need to stay unless they wish to.
+They are welcome to watch the group enjoying their party (but not interfere, our instructors are very experienced in handling groups of all ages).
 If you want to stay in the warmth of the dining room or coffee shop, tea and coffee can be served (often the parents of the party child arrange this for the adults who stay).

 Is Challenge Valley really muddy?